Aymz96/Python_Cookbook_Jobwatch_Project/README.md

-# Sparta Global Python Application Project :banana: :peach: :monkey:
+# :key: :computer: Sparta Global Python Application Project CI/:cd:

 ### Introduction
- - This Project has been set by Sparta Global, The aim of this project is to run the application by create working development, testing and production environment and to build a CI/CD pipeline to move the code through them using Jenkins/slave.
+ - This Project has been set by Sparta Global.
+The aim of this project is to run tests for an IT_Job_Scraper application by creating a working CI/CD pipeline.

+ _ The CI will be developing, testing then merging the code through a Jenkins job using a Slave Node.
+Then Using a CD pipeline to that uses a Jenkins job to build an AMI using Packer.

 ### What is Chef?
 - Chef is a company and the name of a configuration management tool written in Ruby and Erlang.
 It uses a pure-Ruby, domain-specific language for writing system configuration "recipes".